To Be a True Thought Partner, Change Your “What” to a “How”

-This article is part of our Leading in the Middle series.
-Each month, we will share a Thought Leadership article by UNC Executive Development Senior Associate Dean Dave Hofmann on how to lead effectively from any position in an organization.
+This article is part two of our six-part series, Leading in the Middle: 2024, by UNC Executive Development Senior Associate Dean Dave Hofmann.
+For more insights on how to lead effectively from any position in an organization, download Dave’s ebook, Leading in the Middle: 2024.

 Ask folks to define leadership and you hear that leaders create change and help take people where they couldn’t otherwise go.
 Leaders who do this are future-focused.
 They quickly identify solutions to challenges confronting their team or others and work hard to “get things done.”
 This is one of the driving forces behind their success.
 Yet, it can also cause them to overlook two critical questions I believe leaders should ask more often.
 And one they should ask less.